Let’s Start with the Basics

 Easier to manage

-OpenStack is known for its complexity and have a steep learning curve that can sometimes be quite a hindrance.
+OpenStack is known for its complexity and has a steep learning curve that can sometimes be quite a hindrance.
 Kubernetes cluster orchestration makes OpenStack much easier to deploy and manage smoothly.
 OpenStack is composed of several stateless applications that communicate to provide services, that is a familiar model in the world of micro-services that Kubernetes and containers call home

 Higher level of security

-The most common concern cited in hesitation to adopt container technology is the security.
+The most common concern cited in hesitation to adopt container technology is security.
 OpenStack offers a higher level of security when it is run alongside Kubernetes as businesses can use a bay in OpenStack Magnum to arrange a group of virtual machines or bare metal instances so that they are used by a single authorized user.
 OpenStack also supports the verification of trusted container content through integration with tools for image signing, scanning, and certification.

 For OpenStack to work along with Kubernetes, OpenStack has to embrace the container standards; this makes open standards for container technology more universal.
 Inevitably making it easier for organizations to set up and deploy container technology on OpenStack infrastructure.